Pagbabalik ng Panday

 Pagbabalik ng Panday (lit.
 Return of the Blacksmith) is a 1981 Filipino fantasy film produced and directed by Fernando Poe Jr., based on the Pilipino Komiks character Panday.
 It is the sequel to the 1980 film Ang Panday and stars Poe as the titular character, alongside Tina Revilla, Max Alvarado, Bentot Jr., Rosemarie Gil, Lito Anzures, Lilian Laing, and Sarah Cariño.

-The film was released by FPJ Productions on December 25, 1981 as an official entry of the 7th Metro Manila Film Festival.
+Produced by FPJ Productions, the film was theatrically released on December 25, 1981 as an official entry of the 7th Metro Manila Film Festival.
 Ang Panday: Ikatlong Yugto followed in 1982.

+Synopsis

+The blacksmith Flavio returns to take down his enemy Lizardo, who has come back from the dead to wreak havoc throughout the land.

+As Flavio and his allies, Tata Temyong and Lando set off on a journey to hunt him down, they encounter dark creatures and Bruhilda, the sorceress who resurrected Lizardo and endowed him with powers that even Flavio's legendary sword will not be able to match.